webplatform/docs/tutorials/canvas_notearsgame/index.md

           a.y + a.height > b.y;
  }

-There are a couple collisions we want to check:
+We want to check specifically collisions between:

 # Player Bullets => Enemy Ships
 # Player => Enemy Ships

-Now, create a method to handle the collisions which we can call from the update method.
+To check these specific collisions, create a method to handle the collisions which we can call from the update() method.

  function handleCollisions() {
    playerBullets.forEach(function(bullet) {